Overview

 In order to qualify for this visa you must meet several minimum requirements.

-First thing to check is your job matches an occupation on the Skilled Worker Occupations List.
+First thing to check is your job matches an occupation on the Global Business Mobility List.
 If your occupation is not listed here unfortunately you don’t qualify for the visa this year, but occupations are added and removed annually.
 But don’t lose hope!
 There are several other visas you may qualify for.

-You must meet the minimum salary threshold for this visa, which is currently £41,500 for the skilled route, or £23,000 for the graduate route.
+You must meet the minimum salary threshold for this visa, which is currently £48,500 for the skilled route.

 Lastly, Your offer of employment must be from an approved UK employer or sponsor.